-For the earners it would be helpful to make milestone badges differ from regular badges.
-Creators can for example choose differently styled images or append criteria from required badges to the milestone badge.
+For earners, it would be helpful to make milestone badges differ from regular badges.
+Creators can, for example, choose differently styled images, or append criteria from required badges to the milestone badge.

 The flexible badge implementation of OBF makes it possible to build hierarchical milestone badges using other milestones.

-In this case, the badge earner is active and applies for the badge by filling out an application that asks for information and possible evidences.
-Once the badge earner has sent the application to be reviewed, the badge issuer, in this case reviewer, can accept and issue the badge or reject the application.
-In Open Badge Factory, the creator builds the badge application in Creator tools → Badge applications area and the creator can also activate the application.
-The application can be activated (shown to potential earners) and it can be managed by users also in Issuer tools → Badge applications area (click on the badge application → Settings).
+In this case, a badge earner is active and applies for the badge by filling out an application that asks for information and possible evidence.
+Once the badge earner has sent the application to be reviewed, the badge issuer, in this case the reviewer, can accept and issue the badge or reject the application.
+In Open Badge Factory, the creator builds the badge application in Creator tools → Badge applications area, and the creator can also activate the application.
+The application can be activated (shown to potential earners), and it can be managed by users also in Issuer tools → Badge applications area (click on the badge application → Settings).

 Creating a badge application

-Basically creating a badge application is that a badge application is added to an existing badge that has been defined as *Ready fir issuing**.
-There’s five steps to creating a badge application.
-First, a desired badge for the application is chosen from badge library as well as the application’s approval method.
+Basically creating a badge application is that a badge application is added to an existing badge that has been defined as *Ready for issuing**.
+There are five steps to creating a badge application.
+First, a desired badge for the application is chosen from the badge library as well as the application’s approval method.
 There are four different approval methods:

 - After review = The most commonly used approval method meaning that a reviewer goes through the application and either issues the badge or rejects the application.